TimTeaFan/tt_website/title.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Major Publications"
+title = "Mostly Counting"
-subtitle = ""
+subtitle = "A collection of posts on Data Science and R"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.